NathanRVance/rPPG/rPPG/crop/readme.md

 This step ingests a .npz array containing bounding boxes and a video file, and produces a cropped video in the form of a .npz array.

-The crop.py script performs this step locally, and cropSubmit.sh can be used to perform this operation on the CRC.

 Execute crop.py as follows:

 ```shell